AndersDeath/diary2/000-current.md

 # 31 July - Monday - Yerevan - 305 day of immigration

 This day is also not so easy.
 I can definitely say that Ksusha inspire me to do much more things.
 I feel much better with her.
 At the same time I really want to smoke cigarets.
 Don't know why.
 It happens to me sometimes.
 I think it's because I had this addiction in the past.
 Also I had a fear that I will die because of lung cancer.
 This thing is always with me.
 So, yea.
 Another good piece of news that I got real letter of intent from another company.
+Now I a have realy two letters of intent and sveral removvendations.